-The European championship in Swamp soccer will take place in beautiful surroundings in Isafjordur, Iceland on 3. – 5.
-August, 2012!
+The European championship in Swamp soccer will take place in beautiful surroundings in Bolungarvík, Iceland on 3. – 5. of August, 2018

 See you all this summer!